-Also, for each credit card, you should put information such as username, password, annual fee, and date the card was opened in the spreadsheet. this is important because it will help you keep track of anniversary dates.
+Also, for each credit card, you should put information such as username, password, annual fee, and date the card was opened in the spreadsheet.
+This is important because it will help you keep track of anniversary dates.
 Remember, the annual fee is charged every year in the month of your card anniversary.
 If the benefits outweigh the annual fee, keep it.
 If not, you can cancel before the fee is due but make sure you do not lose your points.

 Redeeming American Express Membership Rewards or Chase Ultimate Rewards

 VERY IMPORTANT: Never transfer points to an airline or hotel before confirming availability for the dates you need.
 Transfers are one-way (meaning they are permanent!) so if you transfer 65,000 miles for a business class ticket on Singapore Airlines without confirming availability and award seats are not available for your dates, you’re stuck with 65,000 Singapore Airlines miles that you cannot transfer back to whichever program you transferred from.
 Holy run-on sentence batman.
 Sorry.

 Some airlines will allow you to put an award ticket on hold.
 I always do this if possible so I can make sure the seats do not get snatched before I can get the points transferred.
 Ultimate Rewards and Membership Rewards transfers tend to be instant, so this should not be a problem.
 But I like to play it safe.